blanu/codec2-arduino/README.md

 ### Installing

+Install the Codec2 library using the Library Manager in the Arduino IDE.

+Open the example application using the Sketchbook -> Examples menu.

 Format the SD card to use FAT32.

 For testing, you will need a Codec2 file using mode 700B.
-Place this on the SD card in the root directory and name is TEST700B.C2 and place the SD card in the Adalogger.
+You can find one in the extras/ directory.
+Place this on the SD card in the root directory.
+It must be named TEST700B.C2.

+Place the SD card in the Adalogger.

 Follow the [Adafruit tutorial](https://learn.adafruit.com/bluefruit-nrf52-feather-learning-guide) to get your nRF52 board set up.

-Open the codec2-arduino.ino sketch in the Arduino IDE.
+Open the example application using the Sketchbook -> Examples menu.

 Connect the USB micro-B cable to the nRF52 board and hit the Upload button.

 ## Testing